What is a Tenants in Common Agreement?

 Unlike a Joint Tenants agreement, in the event you pass away, you can opt for your share of the property to go elsewhere rather than automatically to your partner.

-As you might have guessed by now, both Joint Tenancy and Tenants in Common Agreements have lots of practical implications when buying and owning a property.
+As you might have guessed by now, both Joint Tenancy and Tenants in Common agreements have many practical implications when buying and owning a property.

-Don’t get confused though, we break each aspect down further into digestible bitesize pieces so you can decide what is best for you.
+Don’t get confused though, we break each aspect down further into digestible bite-sized pieces so you can decide what is best for you.

 What Are the Main Features of a Tenants in Common Agreement?